victorvogelpoel/victorvogelpoel/README.md

 ### Hi there, I'm Victor Vogelpoel

-I am a solution architect and software developer, working from home in the middle of The Netherlands.
+I am a solution architect, software developer and avid PowerShell scripter, working from home in the middle of The Netherlands.